surajrampure/imt-decal.github.io/index.md

 - Homework follows a Friday-Friday schedule.
 - All readings are in the course textbook, [book.imt-decal.org](http://book.imt-decal.org).
 This is a relatively new resource, so please report any errors you find.
-- The schedule is tentative, but quiz dates are final.
+- The schedule is tentative.

 <table style="width:100%; border-collapse: collapse;">